 The bespoke interior metalwork look is completed with the mid-century inspired hairpin legs, forged from steel and riveted on to the bench.

-Pondlife Mirror – In this case, the client wished to compliment some amazing interior design carp-patterned wallpaper, so Bex created this playful interiors piece, which Richard Hillam helped bring to life.
+Pondlife Mirror – In this case, the client wished to compliment some amazing interior design carp-patterned wallpaper, so Bex created this playful interiors piece.
 Using a stunning frame adorned with natural elements, the dragonfly and the carp, the mirror reflects and enhances the theme of the room.

 Hammered Sheet Panels – This client had a firm idea of what they wanted the piece to look like, but were keen to work with Bex, whose love of exploring texture and material led them eventually to this bespoke interior metalwork: hammered sheet panels in anodized aluminium, which have the effect of rippling water when you move past them.